-Reading about postmortem best practices can sometimes be quite different from seeing them in action.
-Postmortems are like snowflakes; no two will ever look the same.
-There isn’t a definitive template for success that will work in every situation, but there are some practices and procedures when writing postmortems that can help.
-Here are five practices that can boost the effectiveness of your postmortems, with examples of postmortems or procedures that demonstrate these methods.
+Reading about incident retrospectives (or postmortems) is different from seeing them in action.
+Retrospectives are like snowflakes; no two will ever look the same.
+There isn’t a template that will work in every situation, but there are some best practices that can help.
+Here are five practices to take your retrospectives to a new level.
+Each practice has an example that proves the method

 As Steve McGhee says, “A ‘what happened’ narrative with graphs is the best textbook-let for teaching other engineers how to get better at progressing through future incidents.”
-Graphs provide an engineer with a quick and in-depth explanation for what was happening during the incident days, weeks, or even years later.
+Days, weeks, or even years after a retrospective is written, graphs still provide an engineer with a quick and in-depth explanation for what was happening during the incident.

-In Cloudflare’s postmortem of an incident occurring July 2, 2019, authors use visuals to help readers understand both the background of the incident as well as what happened when a bad update caused a DNS outage.
-The postmortem reads, “Unfortunately, last Tuesday’s update contained a regular expression that backtracked enormously and exhausted CPU used for HTTP/HTTPS serving.
+In a Cloudflare retrospective authors use visuals to help readers understand the background for a DNS outage.
+The retrospective reads, “Unfortunately, last Tuesday’s update contained a regular expression that backtracked enormously and exhausted CPU used for HTTP/HTTPS serving.
 This brought down Cloudflare’s core proxying, CDN and WAF functionality.
 The following graph shows CPUs dedicated to serving HTTP/HTTPS traffic spiking to nearly 100% usage across the servers in our network.”
 A graph showing the CPU usage during the incident follows:

-Visuals embedded within in the postmortem benefit readers in two major ways.
-First, this allows new hires to visualize problem and feel like they’re working through the incident with the engineers who mitigated it.
-Second, it allows engineers who may deal with a similar issue to quickly find the information they’re looking for and be able to disseminate it to other team members easily.
+Visuals embedded within the retrospective benefit readers in two major ways.
+First, this allows new hires to visualize the problem.
+They can feel like they’re working through the incident with the engineers who mitigated it.
+Second, it allows engineers who may handle a similar issue to find the information they’re looking for faster.

-Using timelines when writing postmortems is very valuable.
-However, there’s an art to crafting them.
+Using timelines when writing retrospectives is very valuable.
+But, there’s an art to crafting them.
 As Steve McGhee says, “There is little utility to including the entire chat log of an incident.
 Instead, consider illustrating a timeline of the important inflection points (e.g. actions that turned the situation around).
 This may prove to be very helpful for troubleshooting future incidents.”
-Postmortem timelines require the perfect balance of information.
-Too much to sift through, and the postmortem will become cluttered.
+Retrospective timelines need the perfect balance of information.
+Too much to sift through, and the retrospective will become cluttered.
 Too little and it’s vague.

-Google certainly practices what it preaches, as do many best-in-class companies like Uber and others.
-These companies often publish postmortems within 48 hours.
-This discipline leads to postmortems that are accurate.
-After two months, will your team remember exactly what happened during an incident, even after looking at the logs?
+Google and other best-in-class companies like Uber practice what they preach.
+These companies often publish retrospectives within 48 hours.
+This discipline leads to more accurate retrospectives.
+After two months, will you remember the specifics of an incident, even after looking at the logs?
 It’s not likely.
-Publishing postmortems within two days of mitigation ensures the information is fresher and more useful for teaching/onboarding and for reference in the case of similar incidents.

-Furthermore, prompt postmortems are crucial to foster a culture of transparency that maintains customer trust.
-Customers feel upset if an incident affects them.
+Prompt retrospectives are also crucial to foster a culture of transparency.
+If an incident affects your customers, it’s likely they’ll feel upset.
 In the case of an incident involving critical features, billing, or data breaches, customers will often be on edge waiting for an explanation.
-Some of your customers may even have SLAs set for the promptness of a postmortem detailing the incident.
+Some of your customers may even have SLAs set for the promptness of a retrospective.
 Waiting to publish only increases customer dissatisfaction.
-However, if the incident is promptly explained via a detailed and accurate postmortem, customers don’t have to linger in anxiety.
+But, if teams communicate via a detailed, accurate retrospective, customers don’t have to remain anxious.

-We commonly refer to blameless postmortems when talking about best practices.
-However, what does blameless culture actually look like?
-When writing postmortems, there are 3 important things to keep in mind to promote blamelessness.
+Blameless retrospectives are often referred to when talking about best practices.
+But, what does blameless culture actually look like?
+When writing blameless retrospectives, there are 3 important things to keep in mind.

-Sentry’s postmortem from a security incident occurring July 12, 2016 demonstrates this well.
-Firstly, the postmortem uses the collective “we” pronoun to eliminate naming people as problems.
+Sentry’s retrospective from a security incident occurring July 12, 2016 demonstrates this.
+The retrospective uses the collective “we” pronoun to avoid naming people as problems.
 Additionally, it states “It’s been a valuable experience for our product team, albeit one we wish we could have avoided.”
 The point here is that this was a learning experience.
 Failure happened and will happen again.
 Sure, incidents are painful, but they’re one of the best ways to learn and become better.

 An incident is a story.
 To tell a story well, many components must work together.

-Make sure that your postmortems have all the necessary parts to create a compelling and helpful narrative.
+Make sure that your retrospectives have all the necessary parts to create a compelling and helpful narrative.

-In Travis CI’s postmortem on high queue times on OSX builds, our author begins by giving an overview of the incident itself.
-Next, we have background that explains its relevance to the incident by stating, “Understanding this separation of the creation/build run and the cleanup parts of the life-cycle becomes important in understanding what contributed to this incident.”
+In Travis CI’s retrospective on high queue times on OSX builds, the author begins by giving an overview of the incident.
+Next, is the background that explains its relevance to the incident.
+It states, “Understanding this separation of the creation/build run and the cleanup parts of the life-cycle becomes important in understanding what contributed to this incident.”

-By learning from example and taking the best parts of what others do and applying it to your organizational context, you and your team can write better postmortems for each incident.
-Postmortems shouldn’t be done simply as a checkbox item, but rather that as a way to catalyze introspection and action to prevent further incidents.
+By learning from example and applying it to your organizational context, your team can write better retrospectives.
+Retrospectives shouldn’t aren't only a checkbox item.
+They're a way to catalyze introspection and action to prevent further incidents.
 Again, there’s no one size fits all, but your team can apply any one (or all) of the above practices starting today.